stygigoth/cmddc1rtf/README.md

 1. Run the system-appropriate executable:
    - On Windows: `Windows.cmddc1rtf.exe` (Ensure **LoopBe1** is installed)
    - On Linux: `./Linux.cmddc1rtf`
+2. Select the amount of steps each rotary event should output (defaults to 1).
-2. Select the MIDI input port for the CMD DC-1 controller.
+3. Select the MIDI input port for the CMD DC-1 controller.
 If on Windows, also select your **LoopBe1** port as an output.

 ## Contributing